ssun6/plotmicrobiome/README.md

 # plotmicrobiome
 Plotmicrobiome is a user-friendly statistical analysis and visualization pipeline for microbiome analysis.
-Plotmicrobiome intergrates novel approaches in analyses and visualization of microbiome data in a user-interactive way and generates publication ready statistical results and figures for both 16S rRNA gene amplicon sequencing and shotgun metagenome sequencing.
+Plotmicrobiome integrates novel approaches in analyses and visualization of microbiome data in a user-interactive way and generates publication ready statistical results and figures for both 16S rRNA gene amplicon sequencing and shotgun metagenome sequencing.

 # Installation
 There are three ways to use the pipeline: 1.GUI with R on your computer, 2. shiny apps website and 3.
 R package.